umee-network/docs/docs/governance/community-dao/overview.md

 ## Intro

+There is an abundance of talent within the Umee community, and a Community DAO can be used to help unlock it.
+Anyone who makes valuable contributions to the Umee community can and should be rewarded for their work.
+Contributors are free to get creative, and autonomy is encouraged. **Contributors will simply [submit their valuable contributions](/governance/community-dao/submit-contributions) for review each month in order to be eligible to receive compensation for their work.**

+The Community DAO will allow the community to decide what defines a valuable contribution, and where resources should be directed to ensure various types of contributors are properly incentivized and rewarded.
+The DAO will be led by [a committee of community leaders](/governance/community-dao/overview.html#the-committee) who identify and reward community members that deliver valuable contributions in order to better align their interests with Umee over the long term.
+When there is clear demand for a certain type of contribution, it is the Community DAO Committee’s duty to solicit said contribution.
+This DAO can be a sustainable way to source talent from within the community to help onboard, educate, and support active and prospective Umee users while further improving the community’s experience.

-The Umee Community DAO will be organized on the Umee Discord.
-At the start of a period, the committee will share "Requests for Contributions" (RFCs), a brief list of deliverables that they will be looking for when assigning rewards for the upcoming period.
+The Umee Community DAO will be organized on the [Umee Discord](https://discord.gg/umee).
+At the start of a period, the [Community DAO Committee](/governance/community-dao/overview.html#the-committee) will share "Requests for Contributions" (RFCs), a brief list of deliverables that they will be looking for when assigning rewards for the upcoming period.
 This list should be derived from things the community has directly or indirectly demonstrated a want/need for, and any relevant initiatives that can help improve the overall community experience.
 Committee members may also share periodic announcements in the #cd-announcements channel to help guide community contributors along the way.
 The committee is free to offer bounties or portions of the total rewards pool towards certain initiatives if desired.

-There are certain types of contributions that will always be considered valuable, including but not limited to educational content, community support, and translations.
-Contributors are encouraged to focus on what they’re good at, and will be asked to share their contributions publicly within the #cd-general channel on Discord as they’re made, while also submitting them for review.
+There are certain types of contributions that will always be considered valuable, including but not limited to [educational content](/governance/community-dao/educators), [community support](/governance/community-dao/community-support), and [translations](/governance/community-dao/translators).
+Contributors are encouraged to focus on what they’re good at, and will be asked to share their contributions publicly within the #cd-general channel on Discord as they’re made, while also [submitting them for review](/governance/community-dao/submit-contributions).
 Everyone will be able to view unaltered submissions in the #cd-contributions channel.

 **The Umee Community DAO committee will make note of top contributions along the way and assign rewards within 14 days of each submission deadline.** The committee is by no means obligated to use the entire purse over the course of the quarter, especially if the contributions during the period are not up to expectations.